CSCfi/csc-user-guide/docs/data/a_commands.md

 The Allas object storage system can be used in multiple ways and for many purposes.
 In many cases effective usage of Allas requires that the user knows the features or both Object Storage systems and the software or protocol that is user.

-For those users, that just want to use allas for storing dataa that is used in CSC computing eviroment, CSC provides a set of commands that can be used to move data between CSC computing environment and Allas.
-The available Allas tools are
+For those users, that just want to use allas for storing data that is used in CSC computing eviroment, CSC provides a set of commands that can be used to move data between CSC computing environment and Allas.
+The available Allas tools are:

 * a_put : upload a file or directory to allas
 * a_get : download a stored dataset from allas